mayankkamboj47/mayankkamboj47.github.io/posts/2023-05-11-why-onethird-solution-to-sleeping-beauty-doesnt-work.md

 ---
 layout : post
-title :
+title : Why the P(H)=1/3 solution to sleeping beauty doesn't work
 ---
-Note : This paper argues reveals two arguments against the P(H)=1/3 solution by Elga.
-I have highlighted them in yellow, if you should want to skip to them without reading the entire outline.
+Note :  This is a paper outline.
+I have highlighted the paragraph with the central claim in yellow.

 > ### Abstract
-> This paper shows flaws in two popular arguments for the P(H)=1/3 solution to the Sleeping Beauty problem.
+> This paper argues that two popular arguments for the P(H)=1/3 solution to Sleeping Beauty are flawed.
 The first argument, from Elga (2001), relies on incompatible assumptions.
 The second, an argument that says Beauty will guess correctly more with P(H)=1/3, relies on a poor understanding of the notion of trials.
+Finally, a solution that avoids these issues is proposed.

 Beauty will sleep continuously for two days - Monday and Tuesday.
 Her mother agrees, but only if they play a game.
 The mother will flip a coin.
-On heads, she wakes Beauty on Monday.
-On tails, she wakes Beauty on both Monday and Tuesday.
-Beauty forgets her awakenings.
+If the coin shows heads, mother will wake Beauty on Monday.
+If tails, she wakes Beauty on both Monday and Tuesday.
+Beauty forgets her previous awakenings.
 What probability should Beauty assign to heads when awakened?

 At first Beauty might think: "Heads or tails, I would've woken up - it tells me nothing.
 The coin is fair, besides, so $P(H) = 1/2$."
-But Elga (2001) argues $P(H) = 1/3$.
-His argument goes:
+But Elga (2001) argues for $P(H) = 1/3$.
+His argument is the following:

 $1.
 P(H) + P(T) = 1$